hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 40**

-- B 50%, D 50%/tartar/ME
+- B 54%/ME, D 50%/tartar
 - B. Configure a Google Cloud Dedicated Interconnect.
 - D. Add additional VPN connections and load balance them
 - (tartar)Sorry, D is ok.
 VPN tunnel has already been established, so adding more seems logical.
   This link back me up: https://cloud.google.com/network-connectivity/docs/vpn/concepts/classic-topologies
 - [Increased throughput and load balancing options](https://cloud.google.com/network-connectivity/docs/vpn/concepts/classic-topologies#vpn-throughput)
 - **Note:** the solutions in this section for increasing throughput can be also used to **load balance** between two gateways as described for each option.
-- There are three options for scaling a Cloud VPN configuration:
+- I think B is correct.
+I think it is more reliable
+- Latency won't be solved by adding new VPN tunnels.
 <hr />

 **Question 41**